 To keep up the attendance rate, while simultaneously ensuring the safety and security of students, Midtown needs to hold strong on its closed-campus policy.
 While an open lunch might have an upside for some students, the rest of the student body would be forced to suffer the consequences.

-Liam is a Sophomore and this is his second year writing for the Southerner.
-Outside the paper, he plays on the varsity tennis team and competes for the...
+Liam is a Sophomore in his second year writing for the Southerner.
+Outside the paper, he plays on the varsity tennis team and competes with the G3 Robotics...